 Otherwise, the games are rudimentary similar and many who play one will often try the other.

-Pickleball has grown considerably over the past half-century, especially in the last few years thanks to the combination of ease of play, association membership, and relatively inexpensive equipment along with tennis courts readily available for pickleball.
+Pickleball has grown considerably over the past decade, especially in the last few years thanks to the combination of ease of play, association membership, and relatively inexpensive equipment along with tennis courts readily available for pickleball.

 For paddle tennis, the advantages are similar, although the interest in the sport is not rising quite like pickleball.